 Glorietta is one the busiest shopping centers in the metro, but every once in a while, it also becomes home to the biggest volunteering fair in the country.
 In 2016, the first Go Volunteer was held here and hosted nearly 20,000 thousand people from all walks of life.
 Among them, was Joyce, who decided to drop by at the event out of curiosity.

 That fateful encounter eventually led her to Kanlungan sa ERMA Ministry in her first volunteering opportunity.
-Not long after that, she joined iVolunteer and later on earned herself one of the most important roles in the organization.
+Not long after that, she joined iVolunteer and later earned one of the most important roles in the organization.
 That may seem like a big transition that happened in one fell swoop, but according to Joyce it wasn’t.
 In her own pace, she worked on discovering herself and finding her place through volunteering, which also happened to be the theme of this year’s Go Volunteer.

 “It didn’t happen in an instance.
 I just let myself enjoy every volunteer opportunity that I joined.
 I never closed myself to learning new things and discovering a new culture.
 Lagi kong sinasabi nahanap ko yung sarili ko, yung passion ko dahil sa pag-vovolunteer.
 I’m capable of loving and understanding people pala kahit isang beses ko lang sila nakita.
-Nadiscover ko din na kaya ko palang magperform ng mga sinulat kong tula sa harap nang madaming tao para i-share yung mga hinaing ng mga kapatid nating Aeta.”Joyce Amrillo
+Nadiscover ko din na kaya ko palang magperform ng mga sinulat kong tula sa harap nang madaming tao para i-share yung mga hinaing ng mga kapatid nating Aeta.”Joyce Armillo

 What was it like volunteering for the first time?